mpaguilar/resume_writer/README.md

 - The "plain" format is better for human readers.
 It isn't fancy, but it is easy to read and understand.
 Engineering managers seem to prefer it.
 If you're applying for a more sophisticated job (CxO, Graphic Designer, FAANG), this is _not_ the resume you'll want to use.
 It's a good starting point for those.

-- The "plain" format also has optional "Executive Summary" and "Skills Matrix" sections.
-They are enabled by default, and are very useful if you're having trouble fitting everything into one or two pages, for example, you have a long job history.
+- The "plain" format also has an optional "Executive Summary" and "Skills Matrix" sections.
+These are enabled using the `settings_full_resume.toml` (includes it on the first page), and `settings_summary_resume` (only outputs the summary).
+They are very useful if you're having trouble fitting everything into one or two pages, for example, if you have a long job history.
 It can be used as part of a cover letter, as well.

-- The "ats" format is similar to the basic format, but is well-suited for ATS.
+- The "ats" format is similar to the basic format, but is well-suited for ATS parsing.
 There are no columns, tables, or bullet points, as these are all things that can trip up ATS parsing.

 - The "basic" format is meant for testing and debugging.
 Neither humans nor machines will really like it.